bangcorrupt/freetribe-docs/docs/getting-started.md

 This gives us access to all the functions our application should need for interacting with the device.

-Next, there are 2 functions we should override in order for our app to run.
+Next, there are 2 functions we should override.
 The first, `app_init()`, runs once when our app starts.
 This is a good place to register callbacks for events we are interested in, and do any initialisation required by external libraries.